-Typically, ratios are used to analyse the performance or for comparison purposes.
-There are several characteristics of ratio analysis that make it one of the most popular financial analysis tools for newbies and professionals alike.
+Typically, ratios are used to analyse performance or for comparison purposes.
+Several characteristics of ratio analysis make it one of the most popular financial analysis tools for newbies and professionals.
 One such characteristic is a simple representation of times and percentages that almost everyone among us is familiar with.

-Thus, even a layman can interpret the message behind the document analysed and read by the user of the financial statement.
+Thus, even a layman can interpret the message behind the document analysed and read by the financial statement user.
 However, it only gives the final figure, but there is no clue about the other essential details.
 For instance, in the case of the profit margin ratio for 2 companies, A and B, A can have more margins than B, but the sales are less for A and the market price per share.
 These things do not get accounted for in the ratio.

 Hence, ratios are mechanical and incomplete.
-Non-technical users require more disclosures and ratios for a better understanding of the financial statements’ figures.
+Non-technical users require more disclosures and ratios to better understand the financial statements’ figures.

 Otherwise, it is subject to misinterpretation.
-These are some of the pitfalls of ratio analysis as a financial analysis technique.
+These are some pitfalls of ratio analysis as a financial analysis technique.

-Limitations of Ratio Analysis as Investment Decision Tool
+Limitations of Ratio Analysis as an Investment Decision Tool

 Investors and analysts often use financial ratios to gain insights into a company’s financial health and performance.
 However, financial ratios are merely a tool and should not be relied upon as the sole basis for investment decisions.